 Always good to have you around for tea and cake 😉

 Love this article Henneke!
 Your drawing is amazing as well.
 I look forward to seeing more of them 🙂 Thank you so much for sharing your tools and knowledge.
-I especially found the Wewe calculator and the use of question marks very helpful.
+I especially found the use of question marks very helpful.
 Conversational copy is something that *seems* like it should be so easy…but it can be hard to retrain ourselves and unlearn what we’ve learned in school.
 But, we must adapt, right? 🙂

 Yes, I think that’s the mistake many people make – conversational copy *seems* easy because it’s so easy to read.
 But the truth is that it’s damn hard work to eradicate gobbledygook and to make each sentence flow naturally.